 - Pour the Strawberry-infused Cider Vinegar into a tall-sided glass.

 - Dissolve any sweeteners you intend to use into the Strawberry-infused Cider Vinegar.
-(If you wait to add the sweetener later, you’ll loose some of your carbonation as you stir it in.)
+(If you wait to add the sweetener later, you’ll lose some of your carbonation as you stir it in.)

 - Add 6 to 8 ounces sparkling water, spritzer water, or bubbly mineral water and stir gently.